 Closed to the D.O.
 Toro, Rueda is well-known for its refreshing and vibrant white wines made from the native Verdejo grape.
 Its gravel soils are well-suited for developing intense green and citric fruits aromas and a zesty acidity, with final herbaceous aftertaste.
 Sauvignon Blanc and Viura are the other most planted varieties.

 Marqués de Riscal: is not only known for its iconic hotel designed by Frank Gehry, but as being one of the largest Rioja wine producers to date.
 A few years back, they decided to add a young, fresh and white wine from Rueda to its portfolio, made from the family-owned 205ha vineyards.
-For guided tours booking: email@example.com.
+For guided winery tours and wine tastings, contact: email@example.com.
 Address: Crtra.
 Nacional VI, Km.
 172.600, 47490 Rueda (Valladolid).

 How to get there: From Madrid Chamartin train station, take the Avant or Alvia fast trains to Valladolid.
 1 hour and 10-minute ride.
 From 23€/person up, depending on the train and schedule.
 More info at Renfe.
 Once in Valladolid, add a 25-minute taxi ride to the winery.

 Ossian: located in Nieva village (Segovia), it is the personal project of a passionate Spanish vine-grower who wanted to create the most intriguing white wine using Burgundian techniques, such as barrel fermentation and lees stirring.
 160-year old Verdejo vines are organically cultivated to release treasures of ripe fruit and finesse, able to age in bottle magnificently.
-Tours booking at firstname.lastname@example.org.
+Winery tours and wine tastings can be booked at firstname.lastname@example.org.

 How to get there: C/ Cordel De Las Merinas, S/N, 40447 Nieva (Segovia).
 From Madrid Chamartin train station, take the Ave or Avant fast trains to Segovia.
 25-minute ride.
 From 10€/person up, depending on the train and schedule.
 More info at Renfe.
 Once in Segovia, add a 30-minute taxi ride to the winery.